Schrank/schrank.github.com/_posts/articles/2013-01-07-NOT-LOGGED-IN-with-ID-4.md

     Cannot add or update a child row: a foreign key constraint fails

-if you can tell my why, please send me an email!
+if you can tell me why, please send me an email!

 So I skipped the foreign key check: